shaodaqian/rl-from-ltl/README.md

 # Sample Efficient Model-free Reinforcement Learning from LTL Specifications with Optimality Guarantees

-This repository includes the implementation of the our proposed methods in the paper.
+This repository includes the implementation of our IJCAI 2023 paper, "Sample Efficient Model-free Reinforcement Learning from LTL Specifications with Optimality Guarantees".

 ## Dependencies